wentam/unified-inhibit/README.md

 Because this interface resides on the system bus, it requires special consideration.

 In monitoring mode (on a systemd system), uinhibitd probably requires the setuid bit to gain access.
+You might need to configure D-Bus as well depending on how your system is set up.

 In implementation mode (on a non-systemd system), uinhibitd needs to have permission to claim the name org.freedesktop.login1 on the system bus.
-What is needed here depends on your existing configuration.
-I've accomplished this on my system by giving uinhibitd setuid and adding the following D-Bus rules in /etc/dbus-1/system.d/root-can-own-things.conf:
+What is needed here depends on how your system is configured.
+I've accomplished this on my system by giving uinhibitd setuid and adding the following D-Bus rules in /etc/dbus-1/system.d/root-can-own-login1.conf:

 ```xml
 <busconfig>